nirf/simple-faas-manager/README.md

 PORT=8000                 // server port
-FILE_NAME=shared-file.txt // name of the shared file MAX_RETRY_ATTEMPTS=20     // maximum retry attempts in case of process failure
+FILE_NAME=shared-file.txt // name of the shared file MAX_RETRY_ATTEMPTS=20     // maximum retry attempts in case of process failure SHOW_LOGS=true            // show logs flag
 ```

+## Assumptions
+1. Function Asynchronous invocation
+2. An active instance is an instance currently running (not in a warm state)
+3. Total invocations does not count retries, only successful finish functions

 ## Usage
 ### Install project dependencies